 Western Australia is vulnerable to a range of natural hazards because of the climate and environment.
 Bushfire is just one example of these hazards, but much can be done to prepare.
-You will find essential information and advice to assist you to Prepare.
-Act.
-Survive at the DFES Website
+You will find essential information and advice to assist you to have a 5 Minute Fire Chat at the DFES Website and get your plans in place so that you know what you will do in an emergency;

 From May to September rain, gale force winds and squalls are characteristic of weather experienced by WA residents.